Deep Dive #15: Sustainability in Berlin

 Korina Gutsche from Bluechildfilm also has reason to be pleased.
 "For a long time, the media and creative industries did not see themselves as a climate-relevant sectors that needed to assume responsibility," says the environmental engineer and freelance production manager.
 "But that's no longer the case."
 Her long years of campaigning for sustainable practices in the media sector, especially in the Berlin-Brandenburg region, seem to have attracted the attention of the relevant stakeholders: the Berlin International Film Festival rolled out a “green” carpet made of 100 per cent recycled fishing nets and plastic waste.
 "In 2020, there were so many panels, initiatives and announcements about sustainability by all stakeholders in the media industry and the government that things can only move forward from here," enthuses the Potsdam resident.

 In addition to funding for the enlistment of green filming consultants such as Gutsche for all state and federal-funded film projects, the Medienboard Berlin-Brandenburg has this year also began funding projects whose producers are committed to green filming and fair pay.
 Another new initiative is Keen to be Green, the first nationwide training initiative of the German Film Commissions and the various federal agencies to inform producers about alternative sustainable raw materials and the reduction of CO₂ emissions.
 In addition, the Green Shooting working group has also launched the 100 Green Films initiative, which lays down the sustainability criteria for film production nationwide.
 Similar measures have also been taken by ARD and the producers' association, which represents more than 100 independent film and television producers.
 "The developments in the entire film industry since the end of last year have been very positive and I am hopeful that it will address the issues seriously or, as we say today, sustainably," say Gutsche.
 The production manager does not want to rest on her laurels; there is still much work to do.
 AND ACTION!
 In her eyes, the film industry has to take concrete steps towards resource protection, waste avoidance and sustainable catering in order to better implement the voluntary sustainability criteria and voluntary commitments of the association.
+The streaming app BetterStream is also taking a further step toward sustainability.
+Since September 2020, the platform has been providing videos and podcasts free of charge that cover a range of topics from environmental protection to social change and personal development.
+The treatment of these core topics is intended to have a targeted effect on more conscious consumption of media.
+The resulting CO2 emissions can be offset via NABU.

 Green Filming Consultant Korina Gutsche © Bluechildfilm